Last updated by The POOG on September 29, 2021.

 More articles on the Canadian military’s use of propaganda against its own people come from David Pugliese of the Ottawa Citizen.

 Pugliese had previously exposed a psyop program in Nova Scotia using a fake story of wolves on the loose.

 James Corbett has been doing a series of videos on propaganda.
-Next, are two where he discusses the Canadian military and their use of propaganda:
+Next, is one where he discusses the Canadian military and their use of propaganda: